 Physiologic Effects of Long Term GHRH1-44 in Abdominal Obesity

 Obesity is associated with reduced levels of growth hormone and increased metabolic and cardiovascular disease risk.
-In this study, we will administer a growth hormone releasing hormone (GHRH1-44) analog to obese subjects with reduced growth hormone to normalize growth hormone levels and to reduce visceral adiposity and improve metabolic and cardiac risk factors.
-This is a randomized, placebo-controlled, double-blind, interventional study lasting 12 months.
+In this study, we administered a growth hormone releasing hormone (GHRH1-44) analog to obese subjects with reduced growth hormone to normalize growth hormone levels and to reduce visceral adiposity and improve metabolic and cardiac risk factors.
+This randomized, placebo-controlled, double-blind, 12 month interventional study demonstrated significant effects of GHRH on visceral adiposity, triglyceride levels, CRP and carotid IMT, and is the first to demonstrate the effects of augmentation of pulsatile GH in obesity.

 Effects of Statins on Inflammatory Indices in HIV-Infected Patients

-HIV-infected subjects with evidence of subclinical atherosclerosis on 64 slice coronary CT angiography will be randomized to atorvostatin or placebo for 12 months.
-The effects of atorvostatin on plaque progression and coronary inflammation using FDG PET will be determined.
+HIV-infected subjects with evidence of subclinical atherosclerosis on 64 slice coronary CT angiography were randomized to atorvastatin or placebo for 12 months.
+The effects of atorvastatin on plaque progression and inflammatory indices were determined.
+Atorvastatin was shown to reduce plaque volume by almost 20% compared to an increase of 20% in the placebo-treated patients.
+In addition, significant effects were seen on noncalcified plaque, high risk plaque morphology and CRP.

 Assessment of Brown Fat in HIV Lipodystrophy

 Training is a major focus of the Program in Nutritional Metabolism.
-Dr. Grinspoon, Program Director has been successful in training research fellows in metabolism-related clinical research for over 15 years and received a K-24 mentoring award from the NIH in this regard.
+Dr. Grinspoon, Program Director has been successful in training research fellows in metabolism-related clinical research for over 20 years and received a K-24 mentoring award from the NIH in this regard.
 In addition, he is the Principal Investigator of a Harvard Wide Training Grant in Nutritional Metabolism.
-Nine recent fellows have obtained mentored, K grants, six of whom Dr. Martin Torriani, Dr. Amy Fleischman, Dr. Janet Lo, Dr. Virginia Triant, Dr. Sara Looby and Dr. Takara Stanley are now faculty members, investigating effects of increased intramyocellular lipid on insulin resistance in HIV-infected patients (Dr. Martin Torriani), mitochondrial function in pediatric obesity (Dr. Amy Fleischman), subclinical atherosclerosis in HIV disease (Dr. Janet Lo), the incidence of myocardial infarction in HIV (Dr. Virginia Triant), effects of HIV on bone density in menopausal women (Dr. Sara Looby), and effects of TNF-alpha on inflammation in obesity (Dr. Takara Stanley).
+Nine recent fellows have obtained mentored, K equivalent grants (K23 or KL2/cMERIT), seven of whom, including Dr. Martin Torriani, Dr. Janet Lo, Dr. Virginia Triant, Dr. Sara Looby, Dr. Markella Zanni, Dr. Suman Srinivasa and Dr. Takara Stanley are now faculty members, investigating effects of increased intramyocellular lipid on insulin resistance in HIV-infected patients (Dr. Torriani), subclinical atherosclerosis in HIV disease (Dr. Lo), the incidence of myocardial infarction in HIV (Dr. Triant), effects of menstrual status on CVD in HIV (Dr. Looby), and effects of GHRH 1-44 on steatohepatis in HIV (Dr. Stanley), the effects of RAAS blockade in HIV (Dr. Srinivasa) and the effects of statins on MACE in HIV (Dr. Zanni).
 Dr. Lo has received a Masters Degree from Harvard Medical School in Clinical Investigation and Dr. Triant an M.P.H. from the Harvard School of Public Health.
-Two recent fellows received National Research Service Awards from the NIH to study the effects of TNF inhibition in the metabolic syndrome (Dr. Markella Zanni) and the effects of GH and GHRH on endogenous GH pulsatility (Dr. Takara Stanley).
+Two recent fellows received National Research Service Awards from the NIH to study the effects of TNF inhibition in the metabolic syndrome (Dr. Zanni) and the effects of GH and GHRH on endogenous GH pulsatility (Dr. Stanley).
 A prior fellow, Dr. Meininger is now currently a Director for Clinical Research in Metabolism at Merck Pharmaceuticals.
 Cross-training and fertilization resulting from the rich network of collaborating programs at Harvard is a strength of the Program, which facilitates interdisciplinary training in sophisticated clinical and translational nutrition research techniques through a select group of well-established Program Faculty in related fields of nutrition and metabolism research.

 NUTRITION OBESITY RESEARCH CENTER AT HARVARD